dealing with grief and loss

 Though it can be hard reaching out to others to let them know what you’re going through, it can help you feel supported, less isolated and it can be the beginning of a valuable support network.
 Whether you’re speaking to a trusted friend, family member, teacher, Elder or a counsellor, it’s entirely up to you what you feel comfortable sharing.
 You might just want to say you’re having a tough time.

 If you’re finding it hard to cope and/or your social, work or school life are being affected, then it’s a good idea to ask for professional support.
-You can:

 Other useful websites and online apps:

-The headspace Clinical Reference Group oversee and approve clinical resources made available on this website.
-Transgender Victoria also contributed to an earlier edition of this page.
+The headspace Content Reference Group oversee and approve clinical resources made available on this website.

 Get professional support